Is there any scientific evidence that massage therapy is an effective low back pain treatment and improves a person’s quality of life?

 - Massage chairs like the Kahuna LM6800 are equipped with Computerized body scan technology which scans your body size automatically, allowing you to enjoy a custom fit body massage.

-- The KahunaLM6800 also includes a Yoga-Stretching program which is designed to stretch your entire body to awakening sensation.
+- The KahunaLM6800 also includes a Yoga-Stretching program that is designed to stretch your entire body to awakening sensation.
 You will feel the blood circulation and stretching on your entire body after use.

 - Therapeutic Massage chairs are more convenient and completely private.